 Pipelines remain the only economically feasible way of transporting natural gas.
 Unlike crude oil that can be hauled by rail or truck, natural gas can only be transported using pipelines.
 A lack of gathering infrastructure has led to flaring.

 North Dakota’s oil and gas industry is dedicated to building pipelines that will safely transport our natural resources to market.
-Pipeline capacity in recent years has more than doubled since 2010 from 337,000 to 827,000 barrels today and four proposed pipelines, including the Enbridge Sandpiper pipeline, Energy Transfer Partner’s Dakota Access Pipeline, and Transcanada’s Keystone and Upland Pipelines, would add an additional million barrels per day to key markets across the U.S. and Canada.
+Pipeline capacity in recent years has more than tripled since 2010 from 337,000 to 1.37 million barrels today, but more will be needed in the future.

-To capture more natural gas and reduce flaring, producers plan to invest more than $1.2 billion in gathering and processing infrastructure within the next year alone.
+To capture more natural gas and reduce flaring, industry has invested more than $13 billion in gathering and processing infrastructure.
 These investments will help both the state and industry reach goals of greater capture and less flaring.